 Here, I’ll dive into the specific details and context tailored to narrative design, which mainly focuses on three guidelines for making your narrative design portfolio as impactful as possible:

-3. Interactivity and Choice
+- Interactivity and choice

 Showcase Your Communication Skills